hyst329/pyf4/README.md

 pyf4
 ====

-Python implementation of the F4PL.
+Python implementation of the F4/Helen programming language.
 Uses PLY (Python Lex-Yacc).
 Requires Python 3.

 Information about the syntax you can find on the project wiki.